talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2018-08-12-lstm-backprop.md

 ## TL;DR
 In this blog post:
 1. I derive equations for backpropogation-through-time for an LSTM.
+2. I illustrate how NOT considering all paths of flow of influence in an LSTM, can botch up our chain-rule application.
-2. I create an LSTM model in Python (without using Pytorch or Tensorflow).
+3. I create an LSTM model in Python (without using Pytorch or Tensorflow).

 ## Introduction
 In my [last post on Sequence Modelling](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived the equations required for backpropogation through an RNN, and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and overcomes the issue of vanishing gradients faced by RNNs.**